 Should I get a haircut before my portrait?

-Especially with headshots, but with any big photo session, I tell people to get their haircut about a week before their portrait, whenever possible.
+I advise people to get their haircut about a week before their portrait whenever possible.
 This assures your hair is neatly groomed, but has “settled” from being freshly cut.

 Do you recommend anything in particular as far as hair and makeup for women?